-The San Diego Chargers close out the preseason Thursday night when they host the San Francisco 49ers at Qualcomm Stadium.
-Kickoff is set for 7:00pm
+The Los Angeles Chargers close out the preseason with a Thursday night showdown with the San Francisco 49ers.
+Kickoff from Levi’s Stadium is set for 7:00pm PT.

 What to Watch For…

 Detrez Newsome aims to continue his strong preseason against the 49ers.
 The undrafted free agent out of Western Carolina has shouldered the load for the Bolts thus far as his 35 carries more than doubles the next closest player (Melvin Gordon – 15).
 Newsome has gained 115 yards on the ground with two touchdowns.
 However, he’s been equally impressive in the passing game, hauling in a team-high nine passes for 66 yards.
 Meanwhile, wide receivers Geremy Davis and Artavis Scott look to end the preseason on a high note.
 Davis has caught seven passes for a team-high 105 yards and one touchdown while Scott has hauled in eight passes for 82 yards.

 On Offense for the 49ers